 companyIdfield with value returned from server

-Some developers show loaders/spinners on every request.
-Most fast-to-implement and dump approach, it will stop UX comfort on the vine!
+Some developers still show loaders/spinners on every request.
+Most fast-to-implement but dump approach, it will stop UX comfort on the vine!
 If user goes offline, company request will fail and we can't create branch at all.
 Exceptional handling will create a lot of pain for developers and QA need to test them very carefully before accepting product.

 Other developers create special "combined" server requests which will create several items: company and branch in one shot.
 This approach is better, but:

 - It is not universal, every story will require rethinking and separate API (more code, more underhanded bugs).

 - Has pseudo-id problem.
 To work before posting to the server (or offline) on frontend you will have to create some pseudo-identifiers and then replace them with real on server (only server knows correct last available id)